minmoto/fmcd/README.md

 You can install the cli app with `cargo install fmcd` or by cloning the repo and running `cargo build --release` in the root directory.

 `fmcd` runs from the command line and takes a few arguments, which are also available as environment variables.
+The `--data-dir` argument specifies where both the configuration file (`fmcd.conf`) and the database will be stored.
 Fedimint uses rocksDB, an embedded key-value store, to store its state.
-The `--fm_db_path` argument is required and should be an absolute path to a directory where the database will be stored.

 ```
 CLI USAGE:
 fmcd \
-  --db-path=/absolute/path/to/dir/to/store/database \
+  --data-dir=/path/to/data/directory \
   --password="some-secure-password-that-becomes-the-bearer-token" \
   --addr="127.0.0.1:8080"
   --mode="rest"
   --invite-code="fed1-fedimint-invite-code"

 ENV USAGE:
-FMCD_DB_PATH=/absolute/path/to/dir/to/store/database
+FMCD_DATA_DIR=/path/to/data/directory
 FMCD_PASSWORD="some-secure-password-that-becomes-the-bearer-token"
 FMCD_ADDR="127.0.0.1:8080"
 FMCD_MODE="rest"